Spectral tensor-train decomposition: Introduction

 In this work, we will use classical polynomial approximation theory to extend the \textit{discrete} TT decomposition into a scheme for the approximation of continuous functions.
 To do this, we will first construct the \textit{functional} counterpart of the tensor-train decomposition and examine its convergence.
 We will prove that the functional TT decomposition converges for a wide class of functions in $L^2$ that satisfy a particular regularity condition; this result highlights connections between the regularity of the target function, the dimension of the input space, and the TT ranks.
 For this class of functions, we will also show that the weak differentiability of the target function is preserved by the univariate functions or ``cores'' comprising the functional TT decomposition, allowing us to apply polynomial approximation theory to the latter.
 The resulting combined \textit{spectral TT} approximation exploits the regularity of the target function $f$ and converges exponentially for smooth functions, but yields a representation whose complexity can scale linearly with dimension.

 Other work in recent years has examined the connection between multivariate function decompositions and their discrete counterparts, represented by factorizations of matrices and tensors.
-A building block for many aspects of our work is \cite{TOWNSEND2013}, which studies decompositions of bivariate functions and their connections to classical matrix factorizations.
+A broad presentation of the functional analysis of Banach and Hilbert tensor spaces is presented in \cite{Hackbusch2012}.
+Some of these results are exploited in the construction of the functional tensor-train decomposition.
+Another building block for many aspects of our work is \cite{TOWNSEND2013}, which studies decompositions of bivariate functions and their connections to classical matrix factorizations.
 Moving from the bivariate to the general multivariate case, examples of tensor-format decompositions for particular functions are given in \cite{Tyrtyshnikov2003,Oseledets2012}.
 For functions in periodic Sobolev spaces, \cite{Schneider2014} develops results for the approximation rates of hierarchical tensor formats.
 Our work will provide related results for the tensor-train decomposition of functions on hypercubes equipped with a finite measure.

 Moreover, we will focus on the non-intrusive setting where $f$ is a black-box function that can only be evaluated at chosen parameter values.
 Hence we must resort to a sampling method in constructing the spectral TT approximation: we will use the rank-revealing \texttt{TT-DMRG-cross} technique \cite{Savostyanov2011} to approximate the tensors resulting from suitable discretizations of $f$.
 We will then assess the performance of the spectral TT approximation on a range of target functions, including the Genz test functions and modifications thereof, functions with Fourier spectra chosen to illustrate particular challenges, functions with local features, and functions induced by the solution of a stochastic elliptic PDE.
 In all these examples, we will comment on the relationships between the degree of the polynomial approximation, the TT ranks, the accuracy of the overall approximation, and the scaling of computational effort with dimension.